mnieber/gen/docs/developers-manual.rst

 4. The :cookie-notice term has an data part that is the empty string ("").
 5. Parentheses are used to limit the scope of the /has verb.
 Without these parentheses, it would (wrongly) state that the cookie-notice uses the welcome endpoint.
-6. If a term appears in a block title, then we say that the block _describes_ that term.
-For every term, there is exactly one block that describes that term.
-It's important to know which blocks describe which terms, because - as will be explained later - every block has specific rules that are used to process these terms.
-7. To use a colon in the spec file without identifying a resource, it needs to be doubled.
+6. To use a colon in the spec file without identifying a resource, it needs to be doubled.
 This is why the word goal is proceeded by a double colon (::).